The Department for the Economy (DfE) has three different types of studentship available:

 Residency and citizenship

-To be considered eligible for a full DfE studentship award you must have been resident in the United Kingdom or Islands for the full three year period before the first day of the first academic year of the course..
+To be considered eligible for a full DfE studentship award you must have been resident in the United Kingdom for the full three year period before the first day of the first academic year of the course..

 For a tuition fee only award you must have been resident in the European Economic Area and / or Switzerland throughout the three year period immediately preceding the date you make your application for an award.